justina777/website-stackflow/README.md

 ## Limitation

-Please be noted that the api of stackoverflow has [rate limiting](https://api.stackexchange.com/docs/throttle).
-Do NOT exhaust the throttles of quota.
+Please be noted that the api of stackoverflow has [rate limiting](https://api.stackexchange.com/docs/throttle) and be careful that do NOT exhaust the quota of throttles.
+If it happens, please change the ip of network then you could browse again.

 ## Reference
 - Getting started with the [Go programming language](https://golang.org/doc/install).